Our latest article gives you a quick overview of the european eKYC space and what solutions offer the best user experience.

 One solution with high potential in Europe is using existing bank account identification to fulfill eKYC requirements.
 The solution leverages an applicant’s existing bank account details and identity, backed by open banking technology.
 To complete the three-step process, a customer presents a valid ID, completes a micro-transfer money transfer within the existing online banking platform, and lastly confirms their details.
 The bank account identity solution is an efficient process, provides little room for error, and provides a high level of consistency.
 The entire experience can occur within one or two applications.

-AI-based identification often combines machine learning, AI, NFC, and biometrics capabilities to provide a highly accurate and quick eKYC solution.
-This type of identification is often the quickest to complete, and is future-proof as the solution is able to evolve based on million of datapoints feeding the algorithms.
+AI-based identification often combines machine learning, AI, NFC, and biometric capabilities to provide a highly accurate and quick eKYC solution.
+This type of identification is often the quickest to complete, and is future-proof as the solution is able to evolve based on millions of datapoints feeding the algorithms.
 AI-based identification is a great solution for banks or fintechs already employing AI or data-driven products and experiences because it provides a high level of brand and usability consistency.

 Finding the right balance in between UX & banking regulations